Supermetal ✧ Supply and demand ✧ $3.6 billion per troy ounce ✧

 The Guinness Book of World Records presented Paul McCartney with a rhodium-plated disc in 1979.
 In 2009 a mint founded by the late Eitan Cohen designed and began striking 1-gram rhodium medallions and offering them for sale at thirty-odd dollars over bullion value on rhodiumcoin.com.
 It was a valiant and sincere effort, but the company faced quality control issues (like iridium, rhodium in solid chunks is murder to work with), fell hopelessly behind in processing its orders, and finally went dark sometime in 2013.

 So what’s all this business about $3.6 billion per troy ounce?
 Are there metals far scarcer than iridium and enormously more expensive than gold — while at the same time, non-radioactive or very, very nearly so?
 As it happens, yes.

 Each element comes in varieties called isotopes whose atoms differ in the number of neutrons in their nuclei.
 You’ve probably heard of uranium-235 and, well, the polonium-210 that did in former KGB officer Alexander Litvinenko.
-Both are at least moderately radioactive and thus off limits for our quest.
-But there are all sorts of stable4 isotopes, too.
+The former is moderately radioactive, the latter horrendously so.
+But there are all sorts of stable5 isotopes, too.
 For example, silver comes in two of them, 107 and 109.
 Their natural proportions are 51.85% and 48.15%.
 Gold and rhodium are rather unusual in that they occur in only one stable isotope each, gold-197 and rhodium-103.
 Tin offers the most, ten.